minima-global/minidocs/docs/runanode/mac.md

 If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/

-1. If you have a previous version of Minima running, type quit into the Command prompt window, then replace your existing minima.jar file with the latest version.
+1. If you have a previous version of Minima running, type `quit` into the Command prompt window, then replace your existing minima.jar file with the latest version.

-2. Download and save the latest Minima JAR using the button below (https://github.com/minima-global/Minima/raw/master/jar/minima.jar)
+2. Download and save the latest Minima JAR [here](https://github.com/minima-global/Minima/raw/master/jar/minima.jar)

 3. Open the Command Prompt as Admin.
 When it opens, type the following (including a space after -jar):
 ```